devmoran/gravelpit/README.md

 ##### In the manual:

 > 1. [Introduction to audio formats](1-audio-formats.md)
-> 2. Implementing audio for smartphone applications
+> 2. Implementing audio in software (which format do I need for XXX?)
 > 3. [Tools of the trade (things I use and love)](3-tools.md)
 > 4. [Converting audio (quick start guide)](4-converting-audio.md)